Stocks close mixed on Wall Street in uneven trading - KESQ

 AP Business Writers

-The Dow Jones Industrial Average fell 361 points, or 1.1%, to 33,938.
-The blue chip index was mostly weighed down by a 6.1% slide in Goldman Sachs, which reported dismal results as dealmaking dried up.
+Several banks reported encouraging financial results last week, but also said a mild recession is likely on the horizon for the U.S. economy.
+Among the companies reporting their latest results this week: Netflix, M&T Bank and Procter & Gamble.

+Goldman Sachs slumped 6.4% Tuesday after the investment bank reported dismal results.

-Big communications companies, and industrial and health care stocks were among the biggest weights on the market.
-Netflix fell 1.5%, Emerson Electric slid 6.9% and Pfizer dropped 3.7%.
+Big communications companies, health care stocks and industrial firms were among the biggest weights on the market.
+Netflix fell 2%, Pfizer dropped 3.7% and Emerson Electric slid 6.8% for the biggest decline among S&P 500 stocks.

 Inflation at the consumer level has been easing for six straight months, and that has given investors more hope that the Fed could soon consider softening its policy on interest rates.
 The central bank, though, has so far been adamant that it plans to continue raising rates this year and that it sees no rate cuts happening until 2024 at the earliest.